junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 *That's freaking spooky alright.* Dean thinks to his mind. *Do I get a ghost certificate or what?*

-"I'm not aware such certificate exists," Cas answers seriously.
+"I'm not aware such a certificate exists," Cas answers seriously.

-Dean moves on, getting closer to the crossing chamber.
+Dean chuckles quietly and moves on, getting closer to the crossing chamber.

 "Nick -- remember what you did?"
-Dean stretches his voice, satisfied at how the distorted voice sound like.
+Dean stretches his voice, satisfied with how the distorted voice sounds.

 Nick drags himself up from the sitting position, but he can barely stand.
 He's holding a small knife of some kind in his right hand, guarded but confused.
 He spins from his left to his right, waving and stabbing in the empty air.
 "Leave me alone!
-Get away from me!
+Get off me!
 Castiel, I know it's you!
 You're dead!"

 "You will pay --" Dean hides behind the closest turn around the chamber, watching Nick from the corner of his eyes.
 "That's blood debt!"